HAbozaid/arabfs/README.md

 this is file sytem project with its al functionality youc can create file or directories delete them. create symlink and hardlink.

-this project wroking under any operating system support vfs like linux or ubuntu.
+this project wroking under any operating system support vfs like linux or ubuntu(x 64).
 <br>
 Dependencies:<br>
 1-gcc5